UCLOrengoGroup/genome3d-openapi-client/README.md

 #### Dependencies

 This project aims to work as a standalone tool: the only dependency should be having access to a relatively modern version of Perl.
 If running the command above produces an error, then head over to the [Troubleshooting](#Troubleshooting) section or create an issue in GitHub.
+There is a hard requirement for the following modules.

+1. Getopt::Long version must be >2.4
+2. Params::Validate and Param::Util must be installed.

 ## Overview